TypeStrong/typedoc/contributing.md

 Once you have finished working on an issue, you can submit a pull request to have your changes merged into the TypeDoc repository and included in the next release.

 Before submitting a pull request, make sure that there are no linting problems (`npm run lint`), all tests pass (`npm test`), and your branch is up to date.
+Its also a good idea to join the TypeDoc [Gitter] room to discuss how best to implement changes.

 Please do not change the project version number in a pull request.